 H&M

 H&M is one of the popular fast-fashion retailers with its repair and recycling program.
 They call it “Garment Collecting” where customers can bring in any old clothes (from any brand) and receive a discount on their next purchase.
-H&M collected 18,800 tonnes of unwanted clothes and textiles in 2020 which is the equivalent of 94 million t-shirts!
+H&M collected 18,800 tons of unwanted garments and textiles in 2020, equivalent to 94 million t-shirts!
 Learn more about the Garment Collecting program here.

 Madewell